Samantha Coogan

 Biography

-Samantha Coogan is a senior lecturer within the Department of Kinesiology and Nutrition Sciences, and serves as the Program Director for the Didactic Program in Nutrition and Dietetics (DPND).
+Samantha Coogan is a senior lecturer within the Department of Kinesiology and Nutrition Sciences, and serves as the director of the Didactic Program in Nutrition and Dietetics (DPND).
+She has been licensed in Nevada as a registered dietitian nutritionist (RDN) since 2014.

 Coogan teaches human nutrition, sports nutrition, nutrition, health and ethnic issues, nutrition assessment, and medical nutrition therapy (MNT) within the B.S. in Nutrition Sciences undergraduate program.
 She has also taught in the areas of food science, lifecycle nutrition, and community nutrition.